Zane-Reisbig/Process-Killer/readme.md

 Gaming Services might need to be running when I'm on the Xbox app doing stuff, but otherwise, it does not need 13MB of ram and a constant 5mb up/down internet connection while idle.\
 The same can be applied to everything else on that [list](./processList.txt).\
-I can appreciate that these procesess do things that I'm not aware of-\
+\
-so they can do their mischievous little deeds when I let them, ya' know?
+I can appreciate that these procesess do things that I'm not aware of, so they can do their mischievous little deeds when I let them, ya' know?

 # Helpful Info